 Legacy of Fred Rogers: A virtual tour of an Exhibit from the Heinz History Center about Fred Rogers.

-With so many children home from school and out of their routines, adults may be wondering about the kinds of learning and stimulation children need to continue to grow.
+With so many children in new learning situations, adults may be wondering about the kinds of learning and stimulation children need to continue to grow.
 In 1983, Fred Rogers and Barry Head considered this question.
 In Mister Rogers Talks with Parents, they introduced these six basic necessities of learning.
 This list may be a reminder that what children need for learning is simple and deep.
 Below you will find some ideas about each.

 (1) a sense of self-worth,